abarmper/Energy-Analyst/README.md

 ## Installation
 * Downloaad this repository and unzip the contents.
 * Move into the directory of the folder you just unziped.
-* Open a terminal on the a system with python 3 installed and run 'pip install -r requirements.txt' (alternatively, create a virtual environment)
+* Open a terminal on the a system with python 3 installed and run `pip install -r requirements.txt` (alternatively, create a virtual environment)
-* Run 'python3 gui.py'
+* Run `python3 gui.py`

 ## Data Format
 Check the sample.xlsx for a sample of the prefered data format.